disymclean/HabitatAnnotation/README.md

 <b>Open:</b> BRUV landed upright and level on the substrate and there is an adequate amount of habitat available for classification.

-The Relief class uses a 0-5 quatification of relief <sup>2</sup> and includes and "Unknown" level to account for cells with limited visibility.
+The Relief class uses a 0-5 quantification of relief <sup>2</sup> and includes and "Unknown" level to account for cells with limited visibility.

 <i>When the “BROAD” is “Open Water”, “Relief” should be classified as “Unknown”.</i>